Engaging With Nature

 Earthing

-Our shoes tend to have rubber soles, which prevent you from grounding to the Earth.
-Walking barefoot in the sand, grass, and even on a riverbed will help your body absorb the Earth's energy.
-"Forest-bathing" is a term for Shinrin-Yoku, for soaking up the forest through mindful walking, hiking, or even just sitting quietly in the forest and soaking up its energy.
-When you breathe in the microbiome of the forest floor, you feed your microbiome and nourish your immunity.
+- Walk barefoot.
+Modern shoes tend to have rubber soles, which prevent you from grounding to the Earth.
+Walking barefoot in the sand, grass, and even through a riverbed will help your body absorb the Earth's energy.

-Lie on the grass in your yard, in a park, or at the beach, and soak up the Earth's energy.
+- Lie on the grass in your yard, in a park, or at the beach, and soak up the Earth's energy.
 It's okay to lie on top of a sheet or blanket.
-Fabrics should be 100% natural, including those used in your clothing.
+Fabrics should be 100% natural, though, including those used in your clothing.
 Polyester and latex materials may block the Earth's energy.
 Take your shoes off.
 Relax or take a nap.

-Go wading or swimming in a clear lake, slow-moving river, or ocean.
+- Go wading or swimming in a clear lake, slow-moving river, or ocean.
 Dance in the pouring rain.
 Water is a natural relaxer.
 Salt washes away negativity and impurities.
 You might visit a hot spring for a warm mineral soak.

 Spend Time With a Pet